connctd/docs/docs/content/graphql/connectors.md

 ### Delete Connector Instances

 Instances can be removed using a service token with the following mutation.
-It requires one arguments, the ID of the instance you wish to remove.
+It requires the ID of the instance you would like to remove.

 ### Example 8
 *Query*